eivind-win/contosocoffee/README.md

 Contoso Coffee will operate in London and New York, because of this a solution will need to be configured that allows the US users to access a more local server than London and vice versa.
 Load balancing can be achieved through DNS redirection or a geo-load balanced solution.

 ![image](https://user-images.githubusercontent.com/70135704/226916682-7163bcc5-bb8e-4005-be14-b553f04c0b9b.png)

+## Storage

+- Storage account V2.
+- Blob container.

+Contoso coffee is planning to store a large amount of image information that will be shared with staff members and clients.
+These images will be scans of 35 and 120 film for hipster photography that will be displayed around the coffee shop.
+The storage solution should minimize costs by automatically archiving data onto slower storage when required.